fractalide/fractalide/nodes/README.md

 ### What?

 Executable `Subgraphs` are defined as a network of `Agents`, which exchange typed data across predefined connections by message passing, where the connections are specified externally to the processes.
-These `Agents`  can be reconnected endlessly to form different `Subgraphs` without having to be changed internally.
+These `Agents`  can be reconnected endlessly to form different executable `Subgraphs` without having to be changed internally.

 ### Why?